 A minister of Scientology officiated the couple’s marriage ceremony, and they later discovered that their initial wedding was not officially legal because of this.
 So, in order to right the wrong, the pair organized another ceremony held in Daytona Beach, Florida.

 The Travolta family suffered a tragic loss when John and Kelly’s firstborn son, Jett, died following a severe injury in January 2009.
 The accident occurred in the Old Bahama Bay Hotel in the Bahamas, where the happy family always spent their yearly vacation.

-Jett, who was just sixteen at the time, experienced a seizure after hitting his head in the bathtub.
+Jett, who was just sixteen at the time, experienced a seizure and because of it, he hit his head in the bathtub.
 The young man passed away not long after his injury and left behind his grieving parents and younger sister, Ella.
 The devastated parents agreed that burying their son was the worst thing they ever experienced.

 John Travolta inherited his talent and love of acting from his mother.
 Helen Travolta was also an actress, and John was highly influenced by her and chose to follow in her footsteps.
 From a young age, he had seen Helen acting in films and dancing and performing on the stage.